smcl/rbcz.py/README.md

 ## Methods

-There are three simple functions which `read_statement`, `read_statements` and `read_statements_from_mailbox`.
+There are three simple functions which `read_statement`, `read_statements` and `read_statements_from_imap`.
 To parse a single statement saved we can use the `read_statement` function, which takes a single parameter - the path to the bank statement on the local filesystem - and returns a `Statement` object:

 ```
 from rbcz import *